jreading/scMap/README.md

 ### What it is:

-A mapping template for Omniture custom link tracking that use data attributes as keys.
+A mapping template system for Omniture custom link and form tracking.

 ----------------------------------------